-Parents can request that their child is admitted outside their normal age group.
-We ask parents to tell us in writing with as much supporting evidence as they wish why they are requesting admission outside the normal age group for a child.
-We will consider this and reach a decision in the child's best interests.
-We will take into account the parent's views;
+The LA asks parents to say in writing with as much supporting evidence as they wish to provide why they are requesting admission outside the normal age group for a child.
+The LA will consider this evidence and reach a decision in the child's best interests.
+It will take into account:

-- the views of the headteacher; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the parent's views; - the views of the Headteacher of this school: - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.

-We will advise parents who make a request that they should consider the implications of being taught out of the normal age group as any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.
+Parents who make a request should consider the implications of a child being taught out of the normal age group.
+Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.

-Where we do not agree to early admission to Reception - where the child would not have reached the age of 4 by the beginning of September - it will be our view that this is not a suitable school for the child at that age.
-Under these circumstances, we will not accept an application for admission.
-There is no right of appeal against this decision.
+The LA will reach a decision on which Year Group it believes is appropriate for the child.
+It will then reach a decision on whether a place can be offered as it would for any application in that Year Group.
+Where the LA doesn't agree to early admission to Reception - where the child would not have reached the age of 4 by the beginning of September - it will be its view that this is not a suitable school for the child at that age.
+Under these circumstances, the LA will not accept an application for admission.
+There is no right of independent appeal against this decision.